Last updated on May 12th, 2026 at 07:14 pm

 Beyond the philosophical argument, there is a legal dimension that is worth being aware of.
 I share this not to create anxiety but to help corporates make fully informed decisions.

-How Gender-Based Instructor Requirements Violate Workplace Discrimination Laws
+HR Policy Compliance: How Gender-Based Instructor Requirements Contradict Workplace Discrimination Laws

 - Under Articles 14, 15, and 16 of the Indian Constitution, this kind of discrimination is constitutionally questionable.